tekumara/notes/spark-emr-troubleshooting.md

 This general error message doesn't tell you much.
 To understand more, inspect the Spark UI and/or logs.

-## Container released on a lost node.
+## Container released on a lost node

 These appear in the Spark UI for a task, eg:
 ```